physicalrobot/code_blog/collections/_code/2022-12-15-GettingGoogleApprenticeship.md

 ---
-title: Google Apprenticeship
+title: Getting the Google Apprenticeship
 ---

-<h2>Google Apprenticeship...we did it boys!</h2>
+<h2>...we did it boys!</h2>

 I know I fell off and stopped blogging about my journey, and that's on me.
 I honestly felt that I didn't have anything worth sharing happen to me.
 I started this blog shortly after one of my close friends from college suggest I do a bootcamp to successfully transition over to the tech industry.
 For those that don't know me, I'm a lazy person.
 Not in the standard sense, but more like I don't bother doing something unless I do it all the way.
 Being a broke high school teacher at the time the feat of transitioning careers seemed like a mountain of work to commit to.
 I made a pact with myself that if I was to go down this path, I'd get a job in the field within a year, before I turn 30.
 Since graduating six months ago, a lot has happened.
 I thought that this would be a good time to log some of the adventures I've had.